pfalcon/ppxml2db/README.md

 it also tries to be a "proof of concept" of the idea of storing PortfolioPerformance data in the database.
 To that end, database schema is intended to match internal PP object schema pretty well.
-This means that while writing data manipulation scripts you may need to just thru some extra hops, but potentially opens a possibility to integrate database backend directly into PP (by making at least a first step - providing a realisitic database schema for that).
+This means that while writing data manipulation scripts you may need to jump thru some extra hops, but potentially opens a possibility to integrate database backend directly into PP (by making at least a first step - providing a realisitic database schema for that).